jyellick/obc-docs/dev-setup/devenv.md

 ### Steps

 #### Set your GOPATH
-Make sure you have setup your Host's [GOPATH environment variable](https://github.com/golang/go/wiki/GOPATH) properly set.
+Make sure you have properly setup your Host's [GOPATH environment variable](https://github.com/golang/go/wiki/GOPATH).
 This allows for both building within the Host and the VM.

 #### Note to Windows users
 If you are running Windows, before running any `git clone` commands, run the following command.